 A sign that autumn has arrived is the celebration of Otsukimi or moon viewing.
 Although not as popular as cherry blossoms and fall foliage moon viewing is a popular seasonal activity to enjoy in September and early October.
-The best date for 2020 will be Sunday, October 4th if the sky is clear.
-This Otsukimi post was written by my good friend Efrot Weiss.
-She is a long-term resident of Japan, and intercultural trainer and coach.
-Laugh, Learn & Live!
+The best date for 2021 will be Sunday, September 19 and Monday, September 20 if the sky is clear.
+This Otsukimi post was originally written by my good friend Efrot Weiss, but information has been added on over the years.
+Efrot was long-term resident of Japan, intercultural trainer and coach.

 Whether you believe the moon’s chief resident is a man or a rabbit, September in Japan is about gazing at the heavens.